 The campus is comprised of two, four-storey, light-filled towers connected by a sky bridge.
 Drawing on the concept of workplace as city, or ‘offi(city),’ we applied the notion of an ‘active void’ to create connection throughout the office.
 Just as small pockets of space in parks, plazas and passages function as public gathering areas in cities, the workplace design established a framework for Medallia’s culture of collaboration.
 It happens in open spaces.

-This collage of open spaces, adjacent to larger meeting rooms, creates a visual layering where each person can stay connected to the work, activities, and social heartbeat of their coworkers.
-No prescriptive path leads through the space, a different way – a different path – can always be discovered, sparking new interactions and unexpected conversations.
+The design collages open spaces next to larger meeting rooms, creating a visual layering that allows individuals to stay connected to the work, activities, and social heartbeat of the office.
+No prescriptive path leads through the space; instead, a different way can always be discovered, sparking new interactions and unexpected conversations.

-M Moser developed a framework of furniture and finish options for co-design workshops where Medallians were engaged to select finishes, which they elaborated with accessories and décor that spoke to that specific culture.
-This not only developed an aesthetic richness based on many different points of view, but empowered employees to connect with the office in a new way, creating an immediate sense of ownership from the day they moved in.
+We encouraged employee engagement throughout the design process, developing a framework of furniture and finish options in workshops where Medallians selected finishes, accessories and décor.
+This developed an aesthetic richness based on many different points of view and empowered employees to connect with the office in a new way.

 The project’s architect-led design-build process generated a workspace that showcases the benefits of a close collaboration between design and construction.
 Construction cost and buildability was a catalyst for innovative design solutions.